Parsl/parsl/docs/userguide/checkpoints.rst

    >>> config["globals"]["checkpoint"] = 'dfk_exit'

-4. Manual : Apart from these modes, it is also possible to manually initiate a checkpoint by calling ``DataFlowKernel.checkpoint()`` in the workflow code.
+4. Manual: Apart from these modes, it is also possible to manually initiate a checkpoint by calling ``DataFlowKernel.checkpoint()`` in the workflow code.

 In all of the above methods the checkpoint is written out to the ``runinfo/RUN_ID/checkpoint/`` directory.

-Example code for setting the checkpoint methods :
+Example code for setting the checkpoint methods:

 .. code-block:: python